 EFF crews will be trained and receive physical fitness testing in accordance with the Alaska Emergency Fire Fighter Crew Management Guide.
-AFS and DNR are responsible for training and physical fitness testing for EFF crews in their Protection Area.
-Currently USFS does not sponsor any EFF crews.
+Protecting Agencies are responsible for training and physical fitness testing for EFF and crews in their Protection Area.

 EFF Crew Boss training will be conducted on an interagency basis on odd numbered years.
 EFF Crew Boss training is hosted by the AFS.
 Travel costs for instructors and trainees are the responsibility of their employing agency.